 Body Percussion is an incredible form of movement that combines dancing and making music in one.

 Using your body like a drum-kit you can create amazing rhythms!
-Clap, snap, stomp and slap: this is a great energizer and a lot of fun.
+Clap, snap, stomp and slap: this is a fun energizer!

 Our workshops are tailor-made for each client and occasion.
 Whether it is a corporate event, team building, a school drumming workshop, a children's party or a private function.